programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ### Step 11: Make Predictions on Non-Binary Data

 Above, I mentioned the idea of using a binary classification model to make predictions with non-binary data.
-We also created a DataFrame called `df_non_binary` for single work book reviews that were coded as either having no clear indication of presumed gender or indicators of male and female genders, as would be the case if a book were written by two authors, one presumed male and one presumed female.
+We also created a DataFrame called `df_non_binary` for single-work book reviews that were coded as either having no clear indication of presumed gender or indicators of male and female genders, as would be the case if a book were written by two authors, one presumed male and one presumed female.
 Adapting the code from above, we can use this DataFrame to load term frequency tables and fit the terms to our already trained logistic regression model.

 ```python
 # Load term frequency data, convert to list of dictionaries